 Mi'kmaq is a song-like language with complicated verbs.
 You

-read a Mi'kmaw picture glossary here.
+read a Mi'kmaw picture dictionary here.

 If you'd like to learn a few easy Micmac words,

 kwe' (rhymes with "day") is a friendly greeting and wela'lin (pronunciation wuh-LAH-leen) means "thank you."